 You have a period of 6 months in which to refer to the Ombudsman.
 The 6-month period starts from the date of the final response.
 The contact details of the Financial Ombudsman Service are as follows:

-The types of personal data we may request are:
+The types of personal data we may collect in these circumstances are:

 Typically, where we are required to obtain your personal data, we will request it from you.
 However, we may also from time to time receive your personal data through intermediaries where you have authorised the sharing of your personal data with us.
-Intermediaries may include Accountants, Solicitors, Independent financial advisors, Tax advisors and wealth managers who may be working on your behalf.
-Personal data may be provided to us via post, in person, email or via a specially created secure data room / platform.
-The data collection may be facilitated by way of completing an application form or questionnaire or by responding to information requests from us.
+Intermediaries may include: accountants, solicitors, independent financial advisors, tax advisors and wealth managers who may be working on your behalf.
+Personal data may also be provided to us via post, in person, email or via a specially created secure data room/platform.
+The data collection may be facilitated by way of completing an application form or questionnaire or by you responding to information requests from us.
 We may also receive information from publicly available resources.

 You will receive marketing communications from us if you have: